Kutzsche: West Slavic origin as Kućo

 Some older dictionaries broadly attribute the surname to "Polish," but in Lusatia the origin is clearly Sorbian.
 German name dictionaries are often less precise in their treatment of Slavic names and often attribute such surnames broadly to "Polish."
 Onomast Hans Bahlow wrote that the name Kutsche, when found in the historical East Central German linguistic area, is "clearly of Slavic origin."

-The root kuča ("hut", "cottage", "house") is found across the Slavic languages (Sorbian kuča, Polish kuczka, dialectal Czech kuča, Slovak kučka, Slovene koča, Bosnian/Croatian/Serbian kuća (kȕća), Bulgarian къ́ща (kǎ́šta), Macedonian ку́ќа (kúḱa), Russian ку́ча (kúča), Ukrainian ку́ча (kúča)).
+The root kuča ("house", "dwelling") is found across the Slavic languages (Sorbian kuča, Polish kuczka, dialectal Czech kuča, Slovak kučka, Slovene koča, Bosnian/Croatian/Serbian kuća (kȕća), Bulgarian къ́ща (kǎ́šta), Macedonian ку́ќа (kúḱa)).
 From it developed diminutive or nickname forms such as Sorbian Kućo, with close cognates in South Slavic (Koćo).
 In Dalmatia Italianized forms such as Cucci, Cuco, Cuci may be encountered.
-The West and South Slavic languages kept the "hut/house" meaning much more clearly, while in East Slavic the word drifted semantically but survived in surnames through place-names and older dialectal meanings.
+The West and South Slavic languages kept the "house" meaning much more clearly, while in East Slavic the word drifted semantically but survived in surnames through place-names and older dialectal meanings.
 Within West and South Slavic, the degree of transparency varies: Serbo-Croatian still uses kuća as the everyday word for "house," with the diminutive Koćo directly paralleling Sorbian Kućo; in Czech the root survives only in archaic or dialectal form, while in Polish it shifted toward diminutives (kuczka).
-The root kuča is derived from Proto-Slavic kǫťa (house, hut, cabin), which may be a cognate of words for "building" or "city" found in several Iranian languages: Sogdian 𐫞𐫗𐫕 (qnθ /kand/, "city"), Khotanese (kanthā, "city") and Ossetian (Iron dialect) кӕнд (kænd, "building").
+The root kuča is derived from Proto-Slavic *kъtja (house).

+In modern Lusatia, the Germanized forms of Sorbian surnames are generally understood as products of historical administrative practice rather than accurate reflections of Sorbian phonology.
+Within contemporary Sorbian cultural and linguistic contexts, it is common to acknowledge or reference the underlying Sorbian forms of surnames in general, even when the officially registered German spelling remains unchanged.
+This belongs to a broader trend in Sorbian communities of recognizing and, in some settings, reviving original Sorbian orthography as part of cultural identity.